By definition, a scam is something that tricks you out of your money. But it’s not always easy to spot if you are about to be scammed online.

 If you’ve stumbled on a scam, they will NOT want to answer this question.

-Inform them that you would like a reply within 72 hours then hit send and await their reply.
+Tell them you would appreciate a reply within 72 hours then hit send and await their reply.
 If you don’t hear back within your requested time frame then congratulate yourself because there’s every chance that you have rumbled a scammer.

 Make no mistake…72 hours is more than enough time to reply to a potential customer if it is a legitimate opportunity.